alphajuliet/aoc24/README.md

 ## Day 4

 So, I initially misread the question and coded up a much more complex (and interesting) solution.
 I eventually realised my error on the test data, went back to the beginning and did it right for part 1.
 Part 2, however, seems fine (thanks again `frequencies`) but I'm somehow overshooting the answer.
 Hmm.
 I'll be back to it later.

+## Day 5

+I recognised early that this was about partial orderings, and [partially ordered sets](https://en.wikipedia.org/wiki/Partially_ordered_set) or "posets".
+A graph is the obvious data structure but rather than using my go-to of `ubergraph` I just did it with hash maps of sets with the given integers and made up comparators to check the partial orderings.
+Part 1 was a bit more code than I'd like, but it came in useful for part 2 when the comparator was already available for re-sorting the invalid orderings.
+This was a good day.

+I also introduced transducers for fun in the top-level functions.
+I may need them later when I have larger collections.